Connellsville Cokers (baseball)

 The Connellsville Cokers, based in Connellsville, Pennsylvania, USA, were a professional minor league baseball team that played in the Western Pennsylvania League in 1907, the Pennsylvania–West Virginia League in 1908 and 1909 and the Ohio–Pennsylvania League in 1912.
 An un-nicknamed Connellsville team then played in the PWVL in 1914.
 They were the first professional baseball team to be based in Connellsville.

-Notable players include major leaguers Roy Ellam, Hi Myers and Huck Wallace.
+Notable players include major leaguers Roy Ellam, Hy Myers and Huck Wallace.